-A farmer once planted a vineyard.
+A land owner once planted a vineyard.
 He built a wall around it and dug a pit to crush the grapes in.
 He also built a lookout tower.
 Then he rented out his vineyard and left the country.

 ‘The stone the builders

 and it is amazing to us.’

 43I tell you God's kingdom will be taken from you and given to people who will do what he demands.
 44Anyone who stumbles over this stone will be crushed, and anyone it falls on will be smashed to pieces.”

 45When the chief priests and the Pharisees heard these stories, they knew Jesus was talking about them.
 46So they looked for a way to arrest Jesus.
 But they were afraid to, because the people thought he was a prophet.

 As Jesus approaches his crucifixion his confrontation with the religious authorities becomes sharper.
 He continues to speak in parables, and their meaning was not lost on them.